Monodromy and irreducibility of type $A_1$ automorphic Galois representations: Preliminaries

-Now, suppose that $G_1$ and $G_2$ are reductive subgroups of respectively $\mathrm{GL}_{n,F_1}$ and $\mathrm{GL}_{n,F_2}$, where $F_1$ and $F_2$ are algebraically closed fields of characteristic zero.
+Now, suppose that $G_1$ and $G_2$ are reductive subgroups of respectively $\mathrm{GL}_{n,F_1}$ and $\mathrm{GL}_{n,F_2}$, where $F_1$ and $F_2$ are fields of characteristic zero.
 Let $F$ be an algebraically closed field containing $F_1$ and $F_2$.
-We say that the formal characters (resp. bi-characters) of $G_1$ and $G_2$ are the same if this is true for the base change $G_{1,F}$ and $G_{2,F}$ in $\GL_{n,F}$.
+We say that the formal characters (resp. bi-characters) of $G_1$ and $G_2$ are the same if the formal characters (resp. bi-characters) of the base change $G_{1,F}$ and $G_{2,F}$ in $\GL_{n,F}$ coincide.
 This definition is independent of the choice of $F$.